Weddings

 This service is available to both members of our congregation and non-members as well.

-If the number of attendees is less than 25, we can gather in a cozy group around the dedication font where there is a comfortable bench for elderly family members to sit down.
-Or, for larger groups, we can go into our magnificent Sanctuary.
+If the number of attendees is less than 15, we can gather in a cozy group around the Baptismal font where there is a comfortable bench (read more about the font below).
+Or, for larger groups, we can go to the front of our magnificent Sanctuary.

 The God- (or Guardian) parents make the water “holy” by having a sense of their love for your child.
 We use the water and a rosebud without thorns to welcome, dedicate, and bless your child.